 7. Check Vents for Blockage

-If your furnace vents out the side of the house, examine if anything could be blocking the intake or exhaust.
-Make sure the area doesn’t have leaves, animal nests, or snow/ice.
+If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Confirm the area is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to a variety of issues, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with routine professional tune-ups can virtually eliminate these factors.
-During your tune-up, your maintenance technician will clean and check over your furnace, identifying areas of concern.
-They can identify failing parts in need of replacement before they become a larger problem.
+During your tune-up, your maintenance technician will clean and check over your unit, identifying areas of concern.
+They can identify failing parts in need of replacement before they become a bigger problem.
 A tune-up alone will sometimes instantly improve energy efficiency by up to 30%.
 You’ll also enjoy cleaner air and a cleaner residence because your HVAC system will be distributing clean air through a clean air filter.
 Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
-An overworked HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to maintain indoor comfort.
-Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coming months.
+A poorly-maintained HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to maintain indoor comfort.
+Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
 A Longer-Lasting HVAC System

 If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to break the bank.
 Often we have special offers in your local area that you can use to justify your next Starbucks run.